 Cloud Based solutions is what connects a company not only at its core.
 It allows for universal accessibility across a myriad of devises that employee and customers use to interact with.
 Dispersed and mobile workforces are increasingly participating in the collaboration process by using Smartphone’s tables or laptops on the go.
 Cloud based video conferencing will continue to erode the barriers that have prevented enterprise and SMB from using this type of communication

-2017 will continue to bring a wave of innovation in cloud based technologies as the major venders continue to improve and build on the next-generation conferencing solutions that will allow for cross-platform integration.
+2019 will continue to bring a wave of innovation in cloud based technologies like 4K video and content streaming as the major venders continue to improve and build on the next-generation conferencing solutions that will allow for cross-platform integration.

 Categorised in: Latest News